 The price range of tinnitus specific hearing aids will be between $1750 (per ear) for basic level technology up to $3900 (per ear) for Premium level technology which provides the maximum benefit for hearing clarity and tinnitus relief.

-Significant Tinnitus With No Hearing Loss
+Significant Tinnitus With No (or minimal) Hearing Loss

 In patients who experience high level tinnitus disturbance with no significant hearing loss, there is a range of ear level tinnitus management devices designed to provide low level, non-intrusive sound signals which give immediate relief and long term reduction in tinnitus awareness.